-The past two years have not been easy for any of us.
-The stress and worry from the pandemic, changes in our work, school, and personal lives have impacted us in more ways than one.
+The past few years have not been easy for any of us.
+The stress and worry from the pandemic, and changes in our work, school, and personal lives have impacted us in more ways than one.
 Nevertheless, since we’re resilient, we devised a way to live this “new normal” and deduced a way to move forward.
 Yet what I’ve witnessed as a psychotherapist is that it’s more essential now to figure out how to improve your mental health.

 Let’s not wait until there’s another crisis, whether economic, environmental, or personal to knock you down.